 Dental emergencies can still happen beyond that of good hygiene and dental check-ups.
 You can help prevent many of them by wearing mouthguards when playing sports.
 Wearing nightguards to prevent teeth cracking in your sleep and using caution if you are working around heavy objects are also useful preventative measures.

-When you are trying to answer, “what is a dental emergency,” that often leads to wondering about the common types of these emergencies, if you believe that you suffer from a dental emergency, you should not have to experience that pain or those worries without support.
-Contact us at 832.365.4190 to learn more about emergency dental services and how we can help.
+When you are trying to answer, “what is a dental emergency,” that often leads to wondering about the common types of these emergencies.
+If you believe that you suffer from a dental emergency, you should not have to experience that pain or those worries without support.
+Contact us at 713-587-9996 to learn more about emergency dental services and how we can help.